The Importance of Marathon Training Nutrition - Why Marathon Diet is The Hidden Secret to Marathon Success

 Why?
 Because marathon diet is so important that I'd like to call it the hidden secret for marathon success.

-Most marathon runners eat many more calories than non-endurance athletes or non-runners.
+When we are training for a marathon, we should eat many more calories than non-endurance athletes or non-runners.

-Marathon Training Nutrition Tip #1: Carbohydrates
+Marathon Training Nutrition Tip #1: Don't Ignore Your Carbohydrates

 The best marathon diet concentrates on carbohydrates.
 Once carbohydrates enter the body, the body absorbs them as muscle glycogen.

-Runners tap into this glycogen for fuel and energy-replenishment..
+We tap into this glycogen for fuel and energy-replenishment..

 Though carbohydrates are in many foods, you should concentrate on eating mainly whole grains, fruits, vegetables, and low-fat dairy products to receive the most nutritious carbohydrates.

 The resulting amount will yield the total amount in grams of carbohydrates you should eat each day.
-This amount should then be categorized into approximately 15 servings of whole grains, 6 servings of fruit, 6 servings of vegetables, and 5 servings of low-fat dairy products.

 This makes it all very complicated though.
 I would not recommend that you go into painstaking detail to try and match those exact measurements.
 But do keep in mind that for great marathon nutrition you'll need plenty of whole grains, fruit, vegetables and low-fat dairy products.
 Each day, every day.

-Marathon Training Nutrition Tip #2: Protein
+Marathon Training Nutrition Tip #2: Protein for Muscle Repair

 It is especially important during marathon training and other high-exertion activities that cause muscular "wear and tear".